bitburner-official/bitburner-src/markdown/bitburner.ns.md

 </td><td>

-Returns a server object for the given server.
-Defaults to the running script's server if host is not specified.
+Returns data of a server.

+If the server is a darknet server and has recently gone offline, it will return a dummy server object with `isOnline: false`<!-- -->.

 </td></tr>